zitadel/zitadel/CONTRIBUTING.md

 Please refer to the [README](./docs/README.md) for more information and local testing.

 When making a pull request use `docs(<scope>): <short summary>` as title for the semantic release.
-Scope can be left empty (omit the brackets) or refer to the top navigation sections.
+Scope can be left empty (omit the parentheses) or refer to the top navigation sections.

+We use Prettier for formatting the docs, so please run `yarn run lint:fix` in the docs folder before committing.
+(VSCode users, check out [this Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to fix formatting issues in development).

 ## Contribute Internationalization